Skip to Content

 First aid kit

-If you’re going on an Ireland road trip, backpacking, or even taking a guided tour, it’s always a good idea to have a small travel first-aid kit in case of emergencies.
-Make sure to include the basics, like band-aids, antiseptic wipes, and antibiotic ointments.
-You may also want to add other items like pain relievers, allergy medication, and motion sickness medication.
+For an Ireland road trip, backpacking, or guided tour, carry a small first-aid kit with basics like band-aids, antiseptic wipes, and antibiotic ointments.
+Consider adding pain relievers, allergy medication, and motion sickness medication.

 Compression socks